cblech/vulkanInitList/README.md

 # Vulkan Initializer List

 This repository contains ReSharper C++ Templates for Vulkan Structs.
+It currently only supports the C++ bindings of Vulkan.

 ## Installation